ismael-miguel/simply/README.md

 ## Why make it?

-I wanted to practive writting a language using the [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) technique.
+I wanted to practice writting a language using the [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) technique.

 And at the same time, why not make something that can be used to teach others how to write code?